Welcome to the World Language Café blog!

 Learning a second language creates new pathways and connections in your brain, making it more flexible and thus, easier to learn other languages in the future.
 They say that each language that you learn makes it exponentially easier to learn other languages.
 I have found this to be true as I learned French and Spanish as second and third languages myself.

 However, for me the most important reason for learning another language is the joy that you get from being able to interact with someone from another culture in their language.
 As soon as I start speaking Spanish to a native speaker, they instantly become my friend and welcome me into their culture and family.
 This has happened to me in grocery stores, at highway rest stops, on trains in Europe, etc. You’d be surprised to know the stories that people will tell you and how helpful they are just because you are attempting to speak their language.
 It’s an amazing experience!

 Hopefully, you can share some of this with your students during the first week of school to give them a sense of purpose (other than trying to get a good grade) to their learning.
 I’m looking forward to sharing more foreign language lesson plans, authentic videos of cultural events, tips and ideas to use in your French, Spanish, German, Italian, and Portuguese classrooms.
 I’m hosting these in my Free Resource Library – trust me, it’s like a treasure trove for language teachers!

 There is a free self-evaluation tool and an All about Me Project for World Language students to get them to be accountable for their own learning and to teach them how to be better language learners.
 Great tools to use at the beginning of the year and throughout the year.
-After you sign up, check your email for the password and access link.

 Looking forward to sharing more with you soon!